 OFA Level 2 will teach your employees to recognize, identify and respond to various medical emergencies which may happen in the workplace.

 Among the skills that you may expect to learn are:

 What course materials will you need?

 As OFA Level 2 is a more comprehensive course, it is important that you pick up your materials prior to the start of the course and complete the pre-course reading.
 Your materials will consist of:

-Upon completion of OFA Level 2, you will be required to pass an examination conducted by a person authorized by Worker’s Compensation Board.
-The exam will be scheduled within a week following the last day of course and consists of both written and practical segments.
+Upon completion of OFA Level 2, you will be required to pass an examination conducted by an Instructor.
+The exam will consist of both written and practical segments.
 A grade of 70% or higher is required for successful certification.